Self Employment Tax Tips

 For more information see IRS Publication 334, Tax Guide for Small Business, IRS Publication 535, Business Expenses and Publication 505, Tax Withholding and Estimated Tax, available at http://www.irs.gov or by calling the IRS forms and publications order line at 800-TAX-FORM (800-829-3676).

 Getting married is exciting, but it brings many challenges.
-One such challenge that you and your spouse will have to face is how to merge your finances.
-Planning carefully and communicating clearly are important, because the financial decisions that you make now can...
+One such challenge that you and your spouse will have to face is how to go about merging finances.
+Planning carefully and communicating clearly are important, because the financial decisions that you make now...